otagobioinformaticsspringschool/2022-obss-day1/_episodes/04-R-basics.md

 - How to create and work with loops and conditional statements, and the "apply" family of functions (which are super useful, read more [here](https://www.r-bloggers.com/r-tutorial-on-the-apply-family-of-functions/))
 - How to do basic string manipulations (e.g. finding patterns in text using grep, replacing text)
-- How to plot using the default R graphic tools (we *will* cover plot creation, but will do so using the popular plotting package `ggplot2`)
+- How to plot using the default R graphic tools
 - How to use advanced R statistical functions

 > ## Tip: Where to learn more